 We are offering a new program to promote diversity and inclusion, and encourage students to explore a career path in clinical and translational science.

-The Lehman-Einstein Pathway Program is open to students enrolled in CUNY Lehman’s Master of Arts in Biological Science program.
-This unique program is a collaboration between the ICTR, Montefiore-Einstein Cancer Center and CUNY Lehman, and offers students an opportunity to earn a Master of Science degree by completing 1 year of coursework at Lehman followed by 1 year of laboratory work at Einstein.
+The Einstein Discover Research Program is open to students enrolled in CUNY Lehman’s Master of Arts in Biological Science program.
+This unique program is a collaboration between the ICTR, Montefiore Einstein Cancer Center and CUNY Lehman, and offers students an opportunity to earn a Master of Science degree by completing 1 year of coursework at Lehman followed by 1 year of laboratory work at Einstein.
 Laboratory work provide the research foundation for each student’s Master’s thesis.

 The program includes laboratory experience, participation in workshops, seminars, mentorship, and access to a self-study toolkit to support their learning at all stages of the program.